 - Doesn’t protect as much skin

-They are designed in two halves, which allows the pads to be flexible as you ride.
+The POC Joint VPD are flexible as you ride, as they have been designed to act in two halves.
 With silicone grippers, velcro straps at the bottom and elastic at the top, there is no way that these pads are going to slip down on you (given you get the right size!).

 VPD is an impact protection system, fairly similar to the D3O material in the pads above.
 They are super lightweight and low profile.
-This allows you to easily slip them under clothing if you wanted.
+This allows you to slip them under clothing if you wanted easily.

-These are a great set of pads if you just want a minimalistic design that will still keep your elbows safe and sound from impacts.
+The POC Joint VPD air pads have a minimalistic design, that will still keep your elbows safe and sound from impacts.
 They aren’t as protective as the likes of the Fox Launch D3O pro, due to no hard outer protection, and less coverage of the upper and lower arm- but they are a heck of a lot more comfortable!

 So if you are wanting something that isn’t just a small step up from a glorified arm warmer, these are the pads for you.
 They might not be the slimmest, most breathable elbow guards on the market, but they will keep your elbow out of harm’s way.